Delemangi/finki-discord-bot/README.md

 5. Build the project in Docker: `docker compose build`
 6. Run it: `docker compose up -d`

-There is also a dev container available to skip everything past the first step.
+There is also a dev container available to skip everything past the first step and defining the env. variables.

 ## Setup Without Docker